awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------
 #### [ Cluster with Linux\-only workloads ]

-   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.17.0`\.
+   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.18.0`\.
 You can check your version with the following command:

    ```
    eksctl version
    ```

    For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

    Create your Amazon EKS cluster and Linux worker nodes with the following command\.
 Replace the example *values* with your own values\.

-**Important**
-Kubernetes version 1\.12 is now deprecated on Amazon EKS\.
-On **May 11th, 2020**, Kubernetes version 1\.12 will no longer be supported on Amazon EKS\.
-On this date, you will no longer be able to create new 1\.12 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.12 will eventually be automatically updated to version 1\.13\.
-We recommend that you update any 1\.12 clusters to version 1\.13 or later in order to avoid service interruption\.
-For more information, see [Amazon EKS version deprecation](kubernetes-versions.md#version-deprecation)\.
-Kubernetes API versions available through Amazon EKS are officially supported by AWS, until we remove the ability to create clusters using that version\.
-This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
-We backport security fixes that are applicable to the Kubernetes versions supported on Amazon EKS\.
-Existing clusters are always supported, and Amazon EKS will automatically update your cluster to a supported version if you have not done so manually by the version end of life date\.

    ```
    eksctl create cluster \